wadealexc/ipbw/README.md

 ## Output

 Last version's output is below.
-This version can swing some 5000 unique peers discovered in under a minute 😎
+This version can swing 5000+ unique peers discovered in under a minute 😎

 The output of a 10-minute crawl was rendered in Cytoscape using an edge-weighted, force-based layout algorithm.
 Some discovery statistics:
 * 600 unique peers discovered within 1 minute